Trauma focused cognitive behavioral therapy: Description

 TF-CBT is a treatment model that incorporates various trauma-sensitive intervention components.
-It aims at individualizing TF-CBT techniques to children and their circumstances while maintaining therapeutic relationship with both the child and parent.
+It aims at individualizing TF-CBT techniques to the patient and their circumstances while maintaining a therapeutic relationship with both the patient and parent.
 TF-CBT treatment can be used with children and adolescents who have experienced traumatic life events.
-It is a short-term treatment (typically 12-16 sessions) that combines trauma-sensitive interventions with cognitive behavioral therapy strategies.
+It is a short-term treatment (typically 12–16 sessions) that combines trauma-sensitive interventions with cognitive behavioral therapy strategies.
 It can also be used as part of a larger treatment plan for children with other difficulties.
 TF-CBT includes individual sessions for both the child and the parents, as well as parent-child joint sessions.

 Major treatment phases and components

 Major components of TF-CBT include psycho-education about childhood trauma and individualizing relaxation skills.
 There are 3 treatment phases (stabilization, trauma narration and processing, and integration and consolidation).
-These phases include 8 different components throughout these sessions, denoted by the ‘PRACTICE’ acronym seen below.
+These phases include 8 different components throughout these sessions, denoted by the 'PRACTICE' acronym seen below.
 The provider will facilitate 4-5 sessions each phase, while the PRACTICE components are delivered in sequential order.